 Emory Chao Johnson is a filmmaker based on unceded Tongva land (Alhambra, CA) primarily working in hybrid cinema.
-Their films focus on looking deeply beyond expectations with a trans point of view.
-Their previous directorial effort, To Write from Memory (2023), premiered at Berlinale and was nominated for a TEDDY, the queer film award at Berlinale.
+His films focus on looking deeply beyond expectations with a trans point of view.
+Their previous directorial effort, To Write From Memory (2023), premiered at Berlinale and was nominated for a TEDDY, the queer film award at Berlinale.
 It won Best International Short Film at Toronto Reel Asian Film Festival.
-F1-100 (2021), their previous short, screened at Hawai‘i International Film Festival, Filmfest Dresden, and won jury awards at Los Angeles Asian Pacific Film Festival and CAAMFest.
+In 2026, the film returned to Berlinale in a retrospective shorts program celebrating 40 years of TEDDY.

 Emory was a fellow on Sam Feder’s Disclosure and part of OutFest OutSet filmmakers program.
 Currently, Emory is directing a documentary short with Tadashi Nakamura (Third Act) producing.
 Emory holds an MFA in Film from the UCLA School of Theater, Film, and Television.